umee-network/umee/docs/design_docs/012-umee-inflation-v2.md

 ## Specification

-We set the max inflation to 12 billions UMEE (the supply today is around 12.2 billions):
+We set the max inflation to 21 billion UMEE (the supply today is around 12.2 billions):

 - Block rewards are always adjusted (zeroed or reduced if necessary) so total supply never exceeds 12 billion UMEE.
   - Supply is measured based on `bank/QueryTotalSupplyRequest`.